-The Law Offices of Prosper Shaked’s injury attorney is available for free legal consultations to help new parents learn more about these injuries and how they may be the result of medical negligence.
+Prosper Shaked Accident Injury Attorneys PA’s injury attorney is available for free legal consultations to help new parents learn more about these injuries and how they may be the result of medical negligence.
 If your doctor’s negligence did cause your child’s injuries, they can be held accountable and made to pay for damages such as additional medical expenses, future lost wages, and pain and suffering.
 For your free legal consultation, call our law offices today at (305) 694-2676.

 Common Birth Injuries that Cause a Baby’s Arm to Bend Toward the Body

 Babies are very fragile and vulnerable, and it is the physician’s responsibility to keep their physical safety in mind when performing a delivery.
 Sometimes, there is nothing the doctor can do to prevent injury inside the womb, or the injuries might occur despite expert care and control.
 Other times, the doctor’s carelessness or negligence is the immediate cause of the injury.
 In any case, the injuries that result in a cramped shoulder or arm that bends toward the body usually occur from one of the following types of injuries:

 Muscle, Ligament, or Tendon Injuries